Jka4/pokemon-API-react/README.md

 # Pokedex based on [PokeAPI](https://github.com/PokeAPI/pokeapi)

-List of pokemons on the basis of React + Redux
+List of pokemons on the basis of React + Redux + Typescript

 ### It includes: